microsoft/botframework-cli/packages/cli/README.md

 OPTIONS
   -h, --help                       qnamaker:query command help

-  --endpointKey=endpointKey        Specifies the endpoint key for your private QnA service.(from qnamaker.ai portal user
+  --endpointKey=endpointKey        Specifies the endpoint key for your private QnA service (From qnamaker.ai portal user
                                    settings page).
 Overrides the value present in config.

   --hostname=hostname              Specifies the url for your private QnA service.
 Overrides the value present in
                                    config.

-  --isTest                         Query against the test index.

   --kbId=kbId                      Specifies the active qnamaker knowledgebase id.
 Overrides the value present in the
                                    config

   --question=question              (required) Query to get a prediction for.

-  --scoreThreshold=scoreThreshold  Query to get a prediction for.

-  --top=top                        Query to get a prediction for.
+  --scorethreshold=scorethreshold  Specifies the confidence score threshold for the returned answer.

+  --strictfilters=strictfilters    Path to json file {"strictfilters": MetadataDTO[]}

+  --test                           Query against the test index.

+  --top=top                        Specifies the number of matching results
 ```

 _See code: [@microsoft/bf-qnamaker](https://github.com/microsoft/botframework-cli/blob/v1.0.0/src/commands/qnamaker/query.ts)_